MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Dimensionality reduction is a useful data analysis technique (e.g. `PCA`_ , `t-SNE`_) that is often used to reduce the dimensionality of high-dimensional datasets (e.g. hundreds to thousands of dimensions) down to a number that can be easily be visualized (e.g. two or three dimensions).
 Heatmaps are capable of directly visualizing high-dimensional data, but can also benefit from dimensionality reduction.

 Clustergrammer enables users to interactively perform dimensionality reduction, by filtering rows based on sum or variance, and instantaneously observe the effects of this transformation on clustering.
-Users can filter for the top rows based on sum or variance using the row-filter-sliders in the sidebar and choose to show the top 500, 250, 100, 50, 20, and 10 rows.
+Users can filter for the top rows based on sum or variance using the row-filter sliders in the sidebar and choose to show the top 500, 250, 100, 50, 20, and 10 rows.
 This can be useful for filtering out dimensions that are not of interest (e.g. dimensions with low absolute value sum) and determining the effect of these dimensions on clustering.
 For instance, we may see that columns cluster in broadly the same manner when we filter out rows with low variance.
 Clustered views of the filtered matrices are pre-calculated by :ref:`clustergrammer_py`.

 .. figure:: _static/row_filter.png
   :width: 900px
   :align: center
   :alt: Interactive Dimensionality Reduction

-  The row fitler sliders in the sidebar can be used to perform interactive dimensionality reduction.
+  The row filter sliders in the sidebar can be used to perform interactive dimensionality reduction.
 Here we are filtering for the top 10 rows based on sum.

 **Visualizing Dimensionality Reduction**